-Acting on an insider tip, we went off-menu for our breakfast at Phinda Vlei Lodge, and each ordered a ranger’s omelette before we setting off on our morning of rhino tracking.
+Acting on an insider tip, we went off-menu for our breakfast at our lodge, and each ordered a ranger’s omelette before we setting off on our morning of rhino tracking.
 We’re sworn to secrecy as to the ingredients, but suffice to say it set us up perfectly for our adventure.

 We linked up with Piet and Johan, our guide and tracker team, in front of the lodge.
 We were dressed for the occasion in khaki, but Piet outdid us when it came to accessories: he was shouldering a heavy rifle.
 Having seen rifles on game drives before, we knew it was only for backup, and that our escorts’ years of experience would keep us safe.